Planning labyrinth threatens Yorkshire's resources boom

 The county of North Yorkshire has a coal mining history and is already home to conventional gas projects led by privately owned Moorland Energy and Third Energy in the Cleveland Basin.
 Part of that basin lies under the North York Moors National Park.
 It contains shale rock, the exploitation of which, through hydraulic fracturing or "fracking" and horizontal drilling, has transformed the U.S. energy industry.

-Sirius Minerals (SXX.L), meanwhile, is planning one of the world's largest potash mines in response to booming global demand for the crop fertilizer, also within the national park's boundaries.
+Sirius Minerals, meanwhile, is planning one of the world's largest potash mines in response to booming global demand for the crop fertilizer, also within the national park's boundaries.
 It has found the going pretty tough, too.

 "There's a huge amount of paper work to deal with.
 Everyone's watching; there's pressure on both sides," operations director Graham Clarke told Reuters at the drill site near the coastal town of Whitby, where a large red rig pierces a clear summer sky.